gwdg/openproject-themes-dark/README.md

-OpenProject Dark-Theme Plugin
+OpenProject GWDG-Theme Plugin
 =============================

-This Plugin adds the dark theme to OpenProject which provides an alternative to the default OpenProject theme.
+This Plugin adds the GWDG theme to OpenProject which provides an alternative to the default OpenProject theme.
 The theme can be activated in the account settings for each individual user.

-A more detailed description can be found on [OpenProject.org](https://community.openproject.org/projects/dark-theme).
+A more detailed description can be found on [GWDG](https://www.gwdg.de).

 Requirements
 ------------

-The OpenProject Dark-Theme plugin requires the [OpenProject Core](https://github.com/opf/openproject/) in the same version.
+The OpenProject GWDG-Theme plugin requires the [OpenProject Core](https://github.com/opf/openproject/) in the same version.

 Installation
 ------------

-For OpenProject Dark-Theme plugin you need to add the following line to the `Gemfile.plugins` of OpenProject (if you use a different OpenProject version than OpenProject 5, adapt `:branch => "stable/5"` to your OpenProject version):
+For OpenProject GWDG-Theme plugin you need to add the following line to the `Gemfile.plugins` of OpenProject (if you use a different OpenProject version than OpenProject 6.1, adapt `:branch => "release/6.1"` to your OpenProject version):

-`gem "openproject-themes-dark", git: "https://github.com/finnlabs/openproject-themes-dark.git", :branch => "stable/5"`
+`gem "openproject-themes-gwdg", git: "https://github.com/gwdg/openproject-themes-gwdg.git", :branch => "release/6.1"`

 Afterwards, run: